Nele82/todo/README.md

 `` CSS ``

 It't worth noting that the elements alignment is solely controlled by the Flexbox.

+ ## Bug fix

+ During App testing, it was noticed that the App is throwing an exception whenever entering the text using ';' character.
+The issue lies in the cookie syntax.
+To create a cookie, the document.cookie property is used to set the cookie value.
+The general syntax for setting a cookie is as follows:

+ document.cookie = "cookieName=cookieValue; expires=expirationDate; path=pathValue;";

+Noticed how every cookie is separated with the semicolon (';') ?
+To read a specific cookie a 'split()' method is used with a ';' passed to it in order to extract the cookie value.
+So, when a user enters a text containing a ';', to put it simply, the 'document.cookie' property is unable to determine where the cookie ends and the next cookie starts and an exception is thrown.

+This is solved by using the RegExp pattern to control the user's input.

 I surely hope I made the code easier to understand